 Some real estate investors think that they can hire a property manager and then wipe their hands clean of any legal claims under landlord-tenant laws.
 After all, you put the manager in charge (and they’ve hopefully got liability insurance), so they’re held legally responsible, right?
 Wrong.

 Since the property manager acts on behalf of the landlord, they are considered your agent.
-Under the legal principle of respondeat superior, the principal (in this case, the landlord) is responsible for acts done by the agent (the property manager).
+Under the legal principle of respondent superior, the principal (in this case, the landlord) is responsible for acts done by the agent (the property manager).

 Therefore, any failure on the part of a property manager is legally assumed by the landlord.
 That means if you have a property manager who fails to uphold any state and local tenancy laws, you as the property owner could be sued for their negligence because you are vicariously liable.